ClickHouse/clickhouse-docs/docs/en/integrations/data-visualization/looker-studio-and-clickhouse.md

 ## ClickcHouse Cloud Connection

-When using ClickHouse Cloud, you must first file a support case to enable the MySQL feature.
-Our support team will enable this feature, which then creates a dedicated user for the MySQL protocol.
+When using ClickHouse Cloud, create a support case to enable the MySQL feature.
+Our support team will enable this feature, which then creates a dedicated user for the MySQL interface.

 ![Looker Studio Cloud Connection](./images/looker-studio-mysql-cloud.png)